tokers/zstd-nginx-module/README.md

 **Default:** *zstd_static off;*
 **Context:** *http, server, location*

 Enables ("on") or disables ("off") checking the existence of precompressed files.
-The following directives are also taken into account: gzip_vary.
+The following directives are also taken into account: `gzip_vary`.

-With the "always" value, "zsted" file is used in all cases, without checking if the client supports it.
+With the _"always"_ value, "zstd" file is used in all cases, without checking if the client supports it.

 # Variables